memph1024/swapdex-documentation/docs/what-to-try/identity.md

 Copy the preimage hash.
 Submit the preimage by signing a transaction.

 Next, select "Submit Proposal" and enter the previously copied preimage hash.
-The locked balance field needs to be at least 100 KSI.
-You can find out the minimum by querying the chain state under Chain State -> Constants -> democracy -> minimumDeposit.
+The locked balance field needs to be at least 100 SDX.
+You can find out the minimum by querying the chain state under `Chain State` -> `Constants` -> `democracy` -> `minimumDeposit`.

 ## **Clearing and Killing an Identity**
 ---